aau-claaudia/hpc/docs/terms-and-conditions.md

 Contracts**

-For researchers at AAU, working with sensitive personal data requires that you register your research project with "Grants and Contracts" by completing the [digital form that matches your role in relation to the data, for example Data Controller or Data processor](https://aaudk.sharepoint.com/sites/persondata-ressourcer/SitePages/Registrations%20og%20reports%20(Online%20forms).aspx).
+For researchers at AAU, working with sensitive personal data requires that you register your research project with the [Contract Unit of Research Services](https://www.forskningsservice.aau.dk/kontraktenheden) (Previously referred to as "Grants and Contracts") by completing the [digital form that matches your role in relation to the data, for example Data Controller or Data processor](https://aaudk.sharepoint.com/sites/persondata-ressourcer/SitePages/Registrations%20og%20reports%20(Online%20forms).aspx).